Robert B. Oakley: Department of State

 Born in Dallas, Texas, Oakley graduated in 1948 from Connecticut's South Kent School and spent four years as an Intelligence Officer in the US Navy.
 He joined the Foreign Service in 1957 and was assigned to the Sudanese capital, Khartoum, in 1958.
 He first served in the Office of United Nations Political Affairs, Department of State, and later served in American embassies in Abidjan, Saigon, Paris, and Beirut.
 He also served at the U.S. Mission to the United Nations, and as Senior Director for Middle East and South Asia on the staff of the National Security Council.

 In February 1977, he became Deputy to the Assistant Secretary of State for East Asia and Pacific Affairs.
 He became U.S. Ambassador to Zaire in November 1979 and U.S. Ambassador to Somalia in August 1982.
 In September 1984, he was appointed Director of the State Department Office of Combating Terrorism.
 He again joined the National Security Council Staff on January 1, 1987, as Assistant to the President for Middle East and South Asia.

 He was named as U.S. Ambassador to Pakistan in August 1988, succeeding Arnold Lewis Raphel, who was killed in an August 17 airplane crash along with Pakistan's President, Muhammad Zia-ul-Haq.
 Oakley spent this role supporting Benazir Bhutto's new democratic government after the 1988 general election and coordinating operations between the Central Intelligence Agency and the Inter-Services Intelligence in the Afghanistan conflict.
+Following the Soviet withdrawal from Afghanistan, Oakley was involved in meetings regarding a planned takeover of the Afghan city of Jalalabad in what would become the failed Battle of Jalalabad in 1989.
 However, he also took office at a time when U.S.-Pakistan relations were becoming strained over the Pakistani nuclear weapons program, which Oakley believed was being used to force concessions from the United States, and a cut-off in U.S. aid to Pakistan because of the invocation of the Pressler Amendment.

 After retiring from the Foreign Service in September 1991, Oakley became associated with the United States Institute of Peace.
 In December 1992, he was named by President George H. W. Bush as Special Envoy for Somalia, serving there with Operation Restore Hope until March 1993.
 In October 1993, he was again named as Special Envoy for Somalia by President Bill Clinton, and served in this capacity until March 1994.
 In January 1995, he joined the Institute for National Strategic Studies at the National Defense University.
-In 2000, prior to the September 11 attacks, Paul Bremer characterized the Clinton administration as "correctly focused on bin Laden", while Oakley criticized their "obsession with Osama".
+In 2000, Oakley claimed in an interview with the Washington Post that the Clinton administrations "obsession with Osama" was making Bin Laden stronger.